HeRAMS-WHO/herams-i18n/docs/index.rst

 **Project owner**: Designated person who is responsible for the HeRAMS project.
 They can invite users to view the project dashboard or the list of available workspaces but are not expected to conduct the daily activities of managing users and assuring data quality.

-**Project admin**: The *project owner* typically relies on an Information Management Officer to manage the daily activities of the HeRAMS Project and assigns them the role of *project admin*.
+**Project admin**: The *project owner* typically relies on an Information Management Officer to manage the daily activities of the HeRAMS project and assigns them the role of *project admin*.
 The *project admin* has access to all workspaces.
 Depending on the project setup, they might also be assigned to configure the project dashboard.
 While *project admins* are responsible for the overall training and management of users, they can assign *Workspace owners* to manage individual workspaces.

 **Workspace owner:** Are commonly at the sub-national level, overseeing data collection for a specific area (e.g. a district).
 They have full control over their workspace and can invite other users to contribute to their workspace.
 It is important to note that *workspace owners* can only edit or share access to the workspaces they own.
 However, like any user having been granted access to a project, they can explore data from other workspaces using the project dashboard.